jgarver0707/jgarver0707.github.io/SETUP.md

 Generative AI helped with relevant configuration files for nodejs.
 Once you've got those down, you should have a server up.

+To log in, I used an SSH alias (stored in .ssh/config) so I could just type "ssh katana" instead of the entire command.

+To upgrade my system, I just need to run sudo pacman -Syu, as pacman is the main package manager for Arch linux.